Skip to main content

 Please notify BCA at least 2 weeks before intended flight.

-Note: Aerodrome Operator cannot permit UAS flights > 400 ft.
+Note: Aerodrome Operator cannot permit RPAS flights > 400 ft.

-UAS flights are considered as non-standard and therefore permission, where required, is achieved by applying for a Non-Standard Flight (NSF) approval via http://www.nats.aero/nsf, with a minimum 14 days’ notice, where UAS operators complete a form to provide the appropriate information about their intended flight.
+RPAS flights are considered as non-standard and therefore permission, where required, is achieved by applying for a Non-Standard Flight (NSF) approval, or Flight Intent Notification (FIN), via http://www.nats.aero/nsf, with a minimum 14 days’ notice, where RPAS operators complete a form to provide the appropriate information about their intended flight.
 NSL Approvals received by ATC less than 7 days in advance of the flight may not be processed.

 Air Traffic Control (ATC) or Operations at Belfast City Airport will then reply to the operator and may: